On submodules of standard modules: Transfer to affine Hecke algebras

 There are always classifications of irreducible $\mc H \rtimes \C [\Gamma,\natural]$-modules, see \cite{SolHecke}, but in general these do not involve parameters like Langlands parameters for reductive $p$-adic groups.
 To get the geometry from Sections \ref{sec:setup}--\ref{sec:generic} into play, we need fairly specific parameter functions $\lambda,\lambda^*$, and the 2-cocycle $\natural$ cannot be arbitrary either.
 Some twisted affine Hecke algebras that can be analysed geometrically feature in \cite[\S 2]{AMS3}, they are based on reductive complex groups and cuspidal local systems like our graded Hecke algebras.

 But the class of twisted affine Hecke algebras to which Sections \ref{sec:setup}--\ref{sec:open} can be applied is larger, we only need that for every fixed $u$ Theorem \ref{thm:3.1} yields a geometric graded Hecke algebra.
-If we only want to transfer the results about submodules of standard modules, the subalgebra $\C [\Gamma,\natural]$ does not cause additional complications, and a slightly more relaxed condition suffices:
+From now on we are mainly interested in genericity, and therefore we restrict to trivial $\natural$.
+To transfer the results about submodules of standard modules, we impose the following conditions.

-\begin{cond} The twisted affine Hecke algebra $\mc H (\mc R,\lambda,\lambda^*,\mb q) \rtimes \C [\Gamma,\natural]$ is such that, for each twisted graded Hecke algebra
+\begin{cond} The twisted affine Hecke algebra $\mc H (\mc R,\lambda,\lambda^*,\mb q) \rtimes \Gamma$ is such that, for each twisted graded Hecke algebra